 Projecting a false image of yourself will—sooner or later—come back to bite you in the ass.

-Trust and “fan” loyalty are critical to the long-term success of your personal brand, and once you lose someone’s trust it’s damn near impossible to win it back.
+Trust and “fan” loyalty are critical to the long-term success of your brand.
+Once you lose that, it’s damn near impossible to win it back.

-Like I said, you don’t have to be the best at what you’re doing.
+As I said, you don’t have to be the best at what you do.

 But you must be *doing* something.